Content on this page was generated by AI and has not been manually reviewed.

 Why modern enterprises move away from traditional VPNs

 Traditional site-to-site or client VPNs create a wide tunnel into the network, giving users broad, often flat access.
 That model can be inefficient for cloud-first organizations and hard to secure for remote or hybrid work.
-Zscaler service edge, as part of a SASE approach, addresses several pain points: Intune per-app vpn globalprotect
+Zscaler service edge, as part of a SASE approach, addresses several pain points: What is urban vpn and how it works, features, privacy, streaming, and security explained 2026

 • Access control at the app level, not the network: You grant access to specific apps and data, not entire networks.
 This minimizes risk if a user’s device is compromised.